Zurc/lasaldelavida/episodio5-learning.md

 >  An NgModule is the compilation context of its components, i.e., it tells Angular how these components should be compiled.
 As with ES, a component can only be declared in one module.
 >
 >  The bootstrap property defines the components that are instantiated when a module is bootstrapped.
 First, Angular creates a component factory for each of the bootstrap components.
 And then, at runtime, it’ll use the factories to instantiate the components.
+>
+>  Angular cannot statically figure out what components can be loaded into the outlet, and, as a result, cannot instantiate them directly.
+Here we need the extra abstraction, we need the component factories for both TalksCmp and SettingsCmp.
+We can tell Angular to generate those by listing them as entry components.
+It is cumbersome to declare every component used by the router in the entry components.
+Because this is so common, Angular supports a special provider token to automatically pre-populate entryComponents.

 ### 5 Nov 2019